brannerchinese/stockscrape/README.md

 Python Programs
 ---------------

+1. `headline_to_db.py`: **Newly revised with this version**.
+Preliminary version of `stockscrape.py` modified to save unique headlines and associated information to a SQLite database.
+There will be a separate `db_to_latex.py` program to produce LaTeX output from the database, but it has not been implemented yet.

 1. `stockscrape.py`: Version for Python 3.2 only.
 This is the principal scraping program.
+It has not been updated since v.
+1.2.

-1. `headline_length.py`: Trimmed version for determining the longest attested headline, link, and news-source, in preparation for creating database fields.
+1. `headline_length.py`: Trimmed version of `stockscrape.py` for determining the longest attested headline, link, and news-source, in preparation for creating database fields.
 Default list of stock tickers is the same as for `stockscrape.py`; several others are found in `DATA/`.

-1. `headline_play.py`: Preliminary version of `stockscrape.py` modified to save unique headlines and associated information to a SQLite database.

 Directories
 -----------